Testimonials

 Distance: 5.6 miles | Ascent: 1048 feet | Descent: 1048 feet (may vary)

-Distance: 6 miles | Ascent: 3510 feet | Descent: 3510 feet (may vary)
+Distance: 6 miles | Ascent: 3510 feet | Descent: 3510 feet (subject to change)

-From Stonethwaite, our trail ascends to Green up edge in the centre of the Lake District, with extensive views across the region and all of England’s 3000 foot mountains.
+From Stonethwaite, our trail ascends to Green up edge in the center of the Lake District, with extensive views across the region and all of England’s 3000 foot mountains.
 We descend a trail following rivers and Waterfalls to enjoy our picnic lunch and continue to our hotel in the sleepy village of Grasmere.

 Distance: 7.4 miles | Ascent: 2169 feet | Descent: 2169 feet (may vary)